-While there are treatments sold in stores that are said to treat warts, it’s important that the root of the wart is removed to ensure the wart doesn’t come back.
+While there are treatments sold in stores that are said to treat warts, it’s important that the root of the wart is reduced to ensure the wart doesn’t come back.
 Your dermatologist will still offer you a few ways to treat the wart, but, the options will vary on size and location as well.
 Here are a few of the options that your dermatologist will provide you with:

 This treatment forms a blister underneath the wart, pulling the roots out.
 The Cantharidin is painted on top of the wart and takes roughly a week or so to take this effect.
 Upon return to the dermatologist, the dead wart will be clipped off.

 Electrosurgery and curettage:

 High temperatures can also kill a wart!
-Electrosurgery is where burning is used to remove the wart and its roots.
-Again, the wart is numbed, burned, and then removed from the area.
+Electrosurgery is where burning is used to reduce the wart and its roots.
+Again, the wart is numbed, burned, and then reduce from the area.
 This can also require multiple visits.

 These are the most commonly used treatments, but for certain warts, other methods may be used.
 Some of the other methods used include laser treatment, chemical peels, bleomycin, and immunotherapy.
 Unfortunately, there is no cure for warts, so there is a chance that even after treatment the wart may return.
 In the case of your wart coming back, speak with your dermatologist to determine what actions will be best.